 The relative hemodynamic instability associated with hemodialysis is related to several factors, which are discussed in detail elsewhere.
-(See "Renal replacement therapy (dialysis) in acute kidney injury (acute renal failure): Metabolic and hemodynamic considerations".)
+(See "Renal replacement therapy (dialysis) in acute kidney injury: Metabolic and hemodynamic considerations".)

 - Golper TA.
 Indications, technical considerations, and strategies for renal replacement therapy in the intensive care unit.
 J Intensive Care Med 1992; 7:310.

 - Forni LG, Hilton PJ.
 Continuous hemofiltration in the treatment of acute renal failure.
 N Engl J Med 1997; 336:1303.

 - Ronco C. Continuous renal replacement therapies for the treatment of acute renal failure in intensive care patients.
 Clin Nephrol 1993; 40:187.